apache/security-site/README.md

 ## Publish the website

-Jenkins is used for generating the website and committing the generated site to the `asf-site` branch.
+Jenkins will be used for generating the website and committing the generated site to the `asf-site` branch once we obtain the authorization to create that job.

+Until then this is a manual process:

+* run `hugo` to generate the site
+* switch to the `asf-site` branch
+* copy the `public/` resources into the root of the repo
+* commit and push